ViiV HEALTHCARE LAUNCHES PHASE III PROGRAMME EVALUATING A TWO-DRUG REGIMEN COMBINING DOLUTEGRAVIR AND LAMIVUDINE FOR HIV-1 TREATMENT

 FDA Indications and Usage

-TIVICAY® is a human immunodeficiency virus type 1 (HIV-1) integrase strand transfer inhibitor (INSTI) indicated in combination with other antiretroviral agents for the treatment of HIV-1 infection in adults and pediatric patients weighing at least 30 kg.
+TIVICAY® is a human immunodeficiency virus type 1 (HIV-1) integrase strand transfer inhibitor (INSTI) indicated in combination with other antiretroviral agents for the treatment of HIV-1 infection in adults and paediatric patients weighing at least 30 kg.

 Limitations of Use: